Malpractice Lawyer in Istanbul, Turkey

 What are some common examples of medical malpractice among foreigners in Turkey?

-• Incorrect or delayed diagnosis, leading to disease progression or reduced chances of treatment.
+• Incorrect or delayed diagnosis leading to disease progression or a reduced chance of successful treatment

-• Inadequate postoperative follow-up and care, failure to perform necessary check-ups in a timely manner.
+• Inadequate postoperative follow-up and failure to perform necessary check-ups in a timely manner

-• Failure to obtain informed consent from the patient or failure to clearly and understandably explain the risks, alternatives, and outcomes of the treatment to a foreign patient due to a language barrier.
+• Failure to obtain informed consent, or failure to explain risks, alternatives, and expected outcomes in a language the patient understands

-• Prescribing the wrong medication, administering the wrong dose, or failing to consider the patient’s allergies and medical history.
+• Prescribing the wrong medication, administering the wrong dose, or failing to account for the patient’s known allergies and medical history

 How is the legal responsibility of a physician assessed in malpractice cases involving foreigners in Turkey?